miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 If we look at a charge over voltage diagram we can see that the charge raises linearly with the voltage.
 Further, we see that for different values of capacitance the slopes are steeper or gentler.

 Again, almost every component has some kind of capacitance.
 However, there are cases in which we want to have a lot of capacitance intentionally.
 Then, we will need a capacitor.
-However, before we can explain how capacitor works, we have to first understand the electric field.
+However, before we can explain how a capacitor works, we have to first understand the electric field.

+Symbol
+Polarized non polarized
+Types

-#### Electric Fields
+#### Electric Field
 An electric field is an imaginary area in which electric charges experience a force.
 Every electric charge is surrounded by such an electric field.